meshalalsultan/Trending-Fashion-Recommendation-System/README.md

 ## Usage
-1. Run the Flask app:
+1. Run the streamlit app:

-python app.py
+streamlit run app.py

 2. Open a web browser and go to `http://127.0.0.1:5000/`.